lightpanda-io/browser/README.md

 We add new tests cases files with implemented changes in Browsercore.

-Copy the test case you want to add from the [WPT repo](https://github.com/web-platform-tests/wpt) into `tests/wpt` dir and commit the files.
+Copy the test case you want to add from the [WPT repo](https://github.com/web-platform-tests/wpt) into `tests/wpt` dir, commit the files in the https://github.com/lightpanda-io/wpt repository and update the git submodule in browsercore.

 :warning: Please keep the original directory tree structure into `tests/wpt`.